 - Stretch our thinking about how we each want to make a difference in the world.

-We will also host informal, optional gatherings to give participants a chance to get to know each other.
-And, there will be an optional day in the Vermont State House, offering a firsthand view into how public policy takes shape.
+One meeting will include an optional trip to the Vermont State House, offering a firsthand view into how public policy takes shape.

-The four gatherings will include conversation and dinner with social entrepreneurs and non-profit leaders who are making a positive impact on their communities.
-What are the innovative approaches these leaders have taken as they try to solve the problems they care about?
+What are the innovative approaches your peers have taken as they try to solve problems they care about?
 Which skills, tools and resources have been critical to their success?
 What keeps them going in the face of seemingly insurmountable challenges?
-How can we learn from their successes and failures to inform our own journeys?
+How can we learn from each other’s successes and failures to inform our own journeys?

-Meet like-minded young professionals, discover tools for change, enjoy delicious meals together, and learn from Vermonters who are leading the charge!
+Meet like-minded young professionals, discover tools for change, enjoy delicious meals together, and learn from each other!

 Who Should Participate

-The cohort will meet four evenings, 5:30-8:00pm, in Montpelier.
+The cohort will meet four evenings, generally from 5:30-8:30pm.
 It’s important that you commit to attending all events:

-Interested?
-Please fill out this form by August 21st so we may learn more about you and what you would bring to the group.
+We are interested in learning more about you and what you would bring to the group.
 Our goal is to form a cohort of 25 people representing a diversity of perspectives, backgrounds, and geographies.
-We will review responses and get back to you by August 25th.
 Those who will be participating in the cohort will be asked to pay the program fee at that time.
+The application period for the 2018/19 cohort is closed.
+Please check back in the summer of 2019 to apply for our next cohort.